Sentinel297/VPE-Ragnarok-Online/README.md

 T5:

 Stone Fling:
-Fling one of the carried stone to the target, dealing 15 points of damage.\n\nHas a 5% chance to stun the target for 15 seconds.
+Fling one of the carried stone to the target, dealing 15 points of damage.
+Has a 5% chance to stun the target for 15 seconds.